graboskyc/Pack59Den6/Pack59Den6/docs/index.md

     * With your patrol, or with your parent/legal guardian, visit a Scouting America troop.
 This could be a daytime activity/meeting or overnight/camping trip.
 Troops include:
         * [Troop 70 - Cinnaminson NJ](patrolpatches/Troop70Dates.pdf)
         * [Troop 76 - Mt.
 Laurel NJ](patrolpatches/Troop76Dates.pdf)
+        * Troop 42 - Moorestown NJ - No annual planning yet, but family Troop meeting Tues nights 7-8:30 pm at St. Matthew Lutheran Church in Moorestown.
+Scoutmaster is Rob.
+        * Troop 44 - Moorestown NJ (waiting on info)
-        * Troop 71 - Moorestown NJ
+        * Troop 61 - Moorestown NJ (waiting on info)
+        * Troop 3036 - Cherry Hill NJ (waiting on info)
     * At home, with your parent or legal guardian do the activities in the booklet [“How to Protect Your Children from Child Abuse: A Parent’s Guide.”](https://filestore.scouting.org/filestore/pdf/100-014_WEB.pdf)